allanzhao/RoboGrammar/README.md

 ## Prerequisites

-Building instructions are given for Ubuntu 18.04.
+Commands were tested on Ubuntu 18.04.

 [CMake](https://cmake.org/download/) >= 3.8
 * Check with `cmake --version`